Smärta i tummen - Rehcore AB

 Thumb Pain

-Thumb pain is a common complaint that can affect hand function and everyday activities.
-The thumb plays a central role in grip strength, and problems in this area can therefore have a major impact on quality of life.
+Thumb pain is a common complaint that can affect hand function and daily activities.
+The thumb plays a central role in grip strength, and problems in this area can therefore have a significant impact on quality of life.
 The pain can be due to various causes, from overuse to degenerative changes in the joint.

 Symptoms of thumb pain